OisikaJana/Calculator/README.md

 These buttons include operators such as +, -, *, /, %, log, AC (clear), DEL (delete), and the equals sign (=) for calculation.
 Some of these buttons also have special attributes like data-value, which is useful for JavaScript to identify the operation.
 The button for π allows the user to use the Pi constant in calculations.
 Number Buttons:
 These buttons represent digits (0-9) and decimal point (.).
-Each number button has a data-value attribute to represent its value.
+Each number button has a data-value attribute to represent its value